 Cold sores, otherwise known as fever blisters, are groups of small blisters that reside around the mouth and lips.
-The skin around the blisters is often red and sore, and after several days, will break and scab over.
+The skin around the cold sore, or sometimes called fever blisters, is often red and sore, and after several days, will break and scab over.
 A cold sore outbreak can last up to 2 weeks.
 Many can be confused about a cold sore’s similarity to a pimple.
 One of the first steps is determining if it is a cold sore or a pimple.

 Cold sores are caused by the herpes simplex virus (HSV).
 There’s two types of HSV: HSV-1 and HSV-2.
 Both virus types can cause cold sores.

 The herpes virus first enters the body through a break in the skin around or inside the mouth.
 It is usually spread when a person touches a cold sore or comes into contact with infected blister-fluid.
 This can happen by sharing:

 A parent who has a cold sore often spreads the infection to their children at some point, meaning many children grow up dealing with cold sores.
 Additionally, those who are infected should take care when dealing with cold sores and pregnancy.